 - Observational Research

-Unlike the workshop participants, you can immediately progress into Figma and begin surfacing your observations.
+Unlike the workshop participants, you can immediately progress to the Figma template.
+Once you have made a copy of the file for yourself you can begin surfacing your observations.
 With only the data you have gathered to provide content, there is no need to limit yourself to the top 12 observations.
 Be exhaustive with the items you post, but cap yourself at 30 minutes.

-Once you have completed posting your observations, begin grouping common elements together until three-to-five themes emerge.
+Once you finish posting your observations, you should begin grouping common elements together until three-to-five themes emerge.
 From these themes, construct action items that will be used in upcoming user persona and user stories exercises.

-Update your Program Journal with a link to your Miro board and the action items you produced in this exercise.
+Update your Program Journal with a link to your Affinity Map and the action items you produced in this exercise.
 Post your Journal in the #Feedback-Loop channel for review.